ROCm/omnitrace/docs/reference/development-guide.rst

 With the recent introduction of tracing delay and duration, the `constraint namespace <https://github.com/ROCm/omnitrace/blob/main/source/lib/core/constraint.hpp>`_ was introduced to improve the management of delays and duration limits for data collection.
-The ``spec`` class takes a clock identifier, a delay value, a duration value, and an integer indicating how many times to repeat the delay and duration.
-It is therefore possible to perform tasks such as periodically enabling tracing for brief periods of time in between long periods without data collection during the application.
+The ``spec`` class accepts a clock identifier, a delay value, a duration value, and an integer indicating how many times to repeat the delay and duration cycle.
+It is therefore possible to perform tasks such as periodically enabling tracing for brief periods of time in between long periods without data collection while the application runs.
+The syntax follows the format ``clock_identifier:delay:capture_duration:cycles``, so a value of ``10:1:3`` represents the following sequence of operations:

+* 10 seconds where no data is collected, then one second where it is
+* 10 seconds where no data is collected, then one second where it is
+* 10 seconds where no data is collected, then one second where it is
+* stop

-For example, ``OMNITRACE_TRACE_PERIODS = realtime:10:1:5 process_cputime:10:2:20`` enables
+As another example, ``OMNITRACE_TRACE_PERIODS = realtime:10:1:5 process_cputime:10:2:20`` translates
+to this sequence:

-five periods of no data collection for ten seconds of real-time, followed by one second of data collection, plus twenty periods of no data collection for ten seconds of process CPU time, followed by two CPU-time seconds of data collection.
+* Five cycles of: no data collection for ten seconds of real-time followed by one second of data collection
+* Twenty cycles of: no data collection for ten seconds of process CPU time followed by two CPU-time seconds of data collection

 Eventually, the goal is to migrate all subsets of data collection which currently support more rudimentary models of time window constraints, such as process sampling and causal profiling,